 Financial aid recipients must reapply for financial aid, generally by mid February of the previous academic year, for the term in which they return.

-MArch I or MDES students who plan on taking a leave of absence for any length of time must speak with the registrar about the ramifications this will have on their ability to “split” during their last semester at the GSD.
-In order to be eligible to “split,” a MArch I or MDES student’s final semester must be slated to be a fall semester.
+MArch I students who plan on taking a leave of absence for any length of time must speak with the registrar about the ramifications this will have on their ability to “split” during their last semester at the GSD.
+In order to be eligible to “split,” a MArch I student’s final semester must be slated to be a fall semester.
 That is, “splits” may only begin with a fall semester and end with a spring semester.
 “Splits” can never start in a spring semester.

 Leaves of Absence for Doctoral Students